puppetlabs/puppetlabs-websphere_application_server/README.md

 The cell that this node should be a part of.

-Required if `export_node` is `true`
+Required if `export_node` is `true`.

 ##### `admin_username`         = 'httpadmin',

 Specifies the administrator username that a DMGR can query and manage this server with.

-Defaults to `httpadmin`
+Defaults to `httpadmin`.

 This is required if `export_server` is true.

 ##### `admin_password          = 'password',

 Specifies the administrator password that a DMGR can query and manage this server with.

-Defaults to `password`
+Defaults to `password`.

 This is required if `export_server` is true.